processone/docs.ejabberd.im/content/admin/guide/databases/mysql.md

 database as default.

-For each modules that support SQL backend, you can pass option `db_type: odbc` to use your configured MySQL database.
+For each modules that support SQL backend, you can pass option `db_type: sql` to use your configured MySQL database.
 Switch can be done on a module by module basis.
 For example, if you want to store contact list in MySQL, you can do: